ChicoState/UX-BudgetTravel/phaseIII/README.md

 ## Conclusions

 We found that many of our pilot testers said that our design was straightforward and followed traditional layouts making it very learnable and effective.
-In conclusion, our prototype is learnable and effective to those who have had experience with technology.
-It is recommended that we find users that are more diverse in background  rather than strictly usability engineering Chico State students.
+In conclusion, after running the usability tests and having our participants complete our protocol and interact with our prototype we were able to find out that our prototype is learnable and effective for those who have had experience with technology.
+It is recommended that we find users who are more diverse in background  rather than strictly usability engineering Chico State students.

 ## Caveats